bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 does not disable scrolling of the page, and note that any interactive elements on the page will still be in the document tab sequence.

-You may also need to adjust the z-index of the overlay to ensure that the backdrop appears above all other page elements.
-Use the `z-index` property to override the default z-index value.
+You may also need to adjust the [z-index of the overlay](#overlay-z-index) to ensure that the backdrop appears above all other page elements.
+Use the `z-index` property to override the default `z-index `value.

 Refer to the [Accessibility section](#accessibility) below for additional details and concerns.

+### Overlay z-index

+In some circumstances, you may need to adjust the `z-index` used by the overlay (depending on positioning in the DOM or the content being obscured).
+Simply set the `z-index` prop with a value suitable for your application or use case.
+The default `z-index` is `10`.

 ## Accessibility